 - Mental health problems related to depression, anxiety, etc

-- Traumatic events like natural disasters, automobile accident, injuries
+- Traumatic events like natural disasters, automobile accidents, injuries

 - Caring for a family member or elder that is sick